MicrosoftDocs/VBA-Docs/api/Excel.Worksheet.PivotTableUpdate.md

 ## Return value

-Nothing
+**Nothing**

 ## Example

 This example displays a message stating that the PivotTable report has been updated.
-This example assumes you have declared an object of type  **Worksheet** with events in a class module.
+This example assumes that you have declared an object of type **Worksheet** with events in a class module.

 ```vb
 Private Sub Worksheet_PivotTableUpdate(ByVal Target As PivotTable)